National Treasure (Japan): Modern and historical residences

 Residential architecture includes two categories: "modern residences" (住居, jūkyo) from the Meiji period onward and "historical residences" (住宅, jūtaku), which date to before 1867.
 Presently, the only modern residential National Treasure is the Akasaka Palace in Tokyo, which was built in 1909.
-Fourteen National Treasures, dating from between 1485 and 1657, are listed in the historical residences category.
-Ten are located in Kyoto.
+Fourteen National Treasures, dating from between 1485 and 1657, were listed in the historical residences category, ten of which are located in Kyoto.
 The structures include teahouses, shoin, and guest or reception halls.

+Minka

+The category minka (民家) contains vernacular houses of particularly high value.
+The first National Treasure designations in this category appeared in 2026 with the addition of two structures in Hyōgo Prefecture.
+These include the 14th century Hakogi Family Residence, the oldest surviving private residence in Japan and the Furui Family Residence from the 15th century.

 Structures related to industry, transportation, and public works

-In 2014, the former Tomioka Silk Mill, Japan's oldest modern model silk reeling factory, was designated as the only National Treasure in the category of "structures related to industry transportation and public works" (産業・交通・土木, sangyō kōtsū doboku).
+In 2014, the former Tomioka Silk Mill, Japan's oldest modern model silk reeling factory, was designated as the first National Treasure in the category of "structures related to industry transportation and public works" (産業・交通・土木, sangyō kōtsū doboku).
 Established in 1872 by the government, this is—after the Akasaka Palace—the second modern (post-Meiji) structural National Treasure.
-The designated property includes several buildings, such as the silk reeling mill and the East and West cocoon warehouses.
+The designated property includes several buildings, such as the silk reeling mill and the east and west cocoon warehouses.

+A second designation was added to this category in 2025 with facilities of the Lake Biwa Canal.
+These include the 1st, 2nd, and 3rd tunnels, the Keage incline used to transport boats up by 36 m, and the Suirokaku Aqueduct at Nanzen-ji, which was used to supply water to Kyoto's gardens.
+Built in the mid-Meiji period, the facilities are located in Kyoto and Shiga prefecture.

 Schools

-One of Japan's oldest schools, the Kaichi School in Matsumoto, Nagano Prefecture was designated in 2019 as the only National Treasure in the category of "schools" (学校, gakkō).
+One of Japan's oldest schools, the Kaichi School in Matsumoto, Nagano Prefecture, was designated in 2019 as the only National Treasure in the category of "schools" (学校, gakkō).
 The institution was established shortly after the Meiji Restoration and relocated to the extant western-style building in 1876.